she-code-africa/SCAMP-Cohort6-Technical-Assessment/intermediate/react.md

 ## Aesthetic Requirements
 The designs are in JPG static format.
 Using JPGs will mean that you’ll need to use your best judgment for styles such as font-size, padding, margin and images.
+Use any preferred product images to replace the Sneaker.

 ## Functional requirements
 - User should be able to view the optimal layout for the site depending on their device’s screen size